flaree/flaree/README.md

 # Jamie (flare)

 Hi, my name is Jamie, otherwise known as flare.
-I am currently in my final year of Computer Applications & Software Engineering in Dublin City University.
+Computer Applications & Software Engineering graduate from Dublin City University.
 My current interests mainly reside around Discord and integrating other features and automation of actions.

 ### Projects
 I work on various projects in my spare time, mainly surrounding Discord and bots.
 These projects are mostly relating to [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot) and my bot [Pikachu](https://www.pikabot.xyz/ "Pikachu's Site"), which is built from the Red framework.
 I work on projects on the side, some of which include: